World Journal of Case Reports and Clinical Images

-Scientists in Japan have developed a credible heart
+Scientists in Japan have developed a credible heart cell model for

-in the condition using PKP2 gene therapy.
+using PKP2 gene therapy.

 Arrhythmogenic